bjpop/rover/README.txt

   --absthresh N         Only keep variants which appear in at least this many
                         read pairs.
 Defaults to 2.
   --qualthresh N        Minimum base quality score (phred).
+  --primercheck SEQ     Rover will check the primer sequences at the 5' ends
+                        by aligning them against the sequences in SEQ --primerthresh N      If the difference in score between the primer sequence in a read and the expected sequence is greater than N, the read will be discarded.
+Defaults to 5.0.
+  --gap_penalty N       The deduction in score in the gapped alignment for gaps
+                        gap_penalty * 2 for opening a gap and gap_penalty for
+                        extending a gap.
+Defaults to 2.0.
+  --id_info DBSNP       The dbsnp file in .vcf.gz format and accompanying .tbi
+                        index file containing rs numbers for known variants.
   --coverdir COVERDIR   Directory to write coverage files, defaults to current
                         working directory.